eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 We employ a [feature branch](http://martinfowler.com/bliki/FeatureBranch.html) model within the department with each feature segregated from the mainline until it is accepted (defined by the acceptance criteria for that feature) by our customers.

 Our acceptance testing approach is in the middle of a transition towards a more optimal model.
-While we continue to use Unit Testing approaches for the developer focused testing, we are replacing a home grown acceptance testing framework (ATF) with Open Source frameworks focused at a more appropriate level.
+While we continue to use Unit Testing approaches for the developer focused testing, we are replacing a home grown Acceptance Test Framework (ATF) with Open Source frameworks focused at a more appropriate level.

 ### Incumbent Legacy Testing Strategy
 The ATF framework currently forms the core regression testing support for the department.
 To allow this to run on developer machines and in a Continuous Integration model, a test version of the runtime caching framework has been developed.
 Essentially this brings the distributed cache model into a single multi-threaded JVM.